Baltic Impressions: Highlights of Riga, Vilnius and Tallinn

-Lots of little colourful wooden houses dotted around the main village of Nida, surrounded by forest, water and the great dune, reminded me of Scandinavia.
+Lots of little colorful wooden houses dotted around the main village of Nida, surrounded by forest, water, and the great dune, reminded me of Scandinavia.

 German novelist Thomas Mann spent several summers writing here, in a blue wooden house overlooking the backwater.
 Today his house is a museum about the Mann family.

 Amber galleries abound, and as the fossil resin is still found in the area this is a good place to buy.

 Several small museums concentrating on the local history and culture, like fishermen’s homes, round off the picture of an outwardly picturesque but in fact very hard and dangerous life, especially during the winter months.